github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 The core functionality of the CodeQL extension helps you write queries and run them locally against a CodeQL database.
 In contrast, variant analysis allows you to send your CodeQL query to GitHub.com to be tested against a list of repositories.

 When you run variant analysis against a list of repositories, your query is run against each repository that has a CodeQL database available to analyze.
-GitHub creates and stores CodeQL databases for thousands of public repositories, including every repository that runs code scanning using CodeQL.
+GitHub creates and stores the latest CodeQL database for the default branch of thousands of public repositories, including every repository that runs code scanning using CodeQL.

 If you want to run variant analysis on your repositories, you need to enable code scanning using CodeQL on GitHub.com before adding your repository to a list for analysis (either default setup, or advanced setup using the CodeQL action).
 For information about enabling code scanning using CodeQL, see "`Configuring code scanning automatically <https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository#configuring-code-scanning-automatically>`__."

 .. _controller-repository: